 Ease of Banking

-Technology has come to play in both private banks and public sector banks.
+Technology has come to play in both public and private banks.
 Almost every other bank offers facilities of internet banking, use of ATMs and phone banking services.
-If one has to go by these factors, there is not much difference in what is offered by a private bank compared to a public sector bank.
+If one has to go by these factors, there is not much difference in what is offered by a private sector bank versus a public sector bank.

-However, private banks score here too as they are always keen to adopt new technology and innovative products as compared to public banks.
+However, this is one factor that brings out the advantages of private sector banks over public sector banks as the former are always keen to adopt new technology and innovative products as compared to public banks.

 Customer service is an important factor especially for the younger generation.
 The youth generally do not have the time or patience to get a query solved or an instruction to be carried out.
 They therefore prefer private banks, where employees are more agile and proactive in catering to customer requests.
 Private banks also have dedicated customer service desks which can handle complaints or requests with greater speed.

 In general, public sector bank employees are not compelled enough to expedite customer requests or handle customer complaints.
-But, one-to-one customer relationship is more in small branches of public sector banks than a private bank. higher loan amounts, flexible terms etc, based on the relationship they have with the branch.
+But, one-to-one customer relationship is more in small branches of a public sector bank versus a private sector bank.

 Terms of the Loan

-Terms of public sector banks are generally more stringent and favour the bank more than the customer.
+Here the difference between private sector and public sector banks is that the latters’ terms are generally more stringent and favour the bank more than the customer.
 On the other hand, a private bank may not have such stipulations.
 But in certain cases, public banks are more flexible.

 Written By: Adhil Shetty